342843 Davidbowie: Orbit and classification

 Notably, the asteroid had a close encounter with the 200 kilometer-sized asteroid 16 Psyche, one of the most massive bodies in the main-belt, which it passed at only 0.04 AU on 15 May 1935.

 Physical characteristics

-Based on its absolute magnitude of 17.1, Davidbowies diameter can be estimated to measure approximately 1.4 kilometers, using an albedo of 0.13, derived from the family's parent body, 2085 Henan.
+Based on its absolute magnitude of 17.1, Davidbowie's diameter can be estimated to measure approximately 1.4 kilometers, using an albedo of 0.13, derived from the family's parent body, 2085 Henan.

-As of 2017, Davidbowies effective size and shape, as well as its poles, albedo and rotation period remain unknown.
+As of 2017, Davidbowie's effective size and shape, as well as its poles, albedo and rotation period remain unknown.